yiycz/GP-EXAMPLE-BANK/examples/when-the-algorithm-decides.md

 ---
-tags: [Data, Education, Equality, Artificial Intelligence]
+tags: [Data, Education,  Artificial Intelligence]
 ---

 ## When the Algorithm Decides